microsoft/BioModelAnalyzer/README.md

        This enables long-running LTL polarity checks to be run programmatically, though it is not supported in the BMA client yet.

+       **It is highly advised not to commit the configuration files containing Azure connection strings**.
+       Otherwise anyone might get an access to your Azure Storage Account.
+You should add such files to `.gitignore` and keep only locally.
+       In the repository, there is `unity.azure-appservice.template.config` which you can copy to `unity.azure-appservice.config` which is already ignored in `.gitignore`.

 ```xml
 <unity xmlns="http://schemas.microsoft.com/practices/2010/unity">
     <container>